Logo preload

 June 22, 2022

 As recently reported in a Wall Street Journal article, the construction industry has struggled with labor shortages for some time.
-However, with the retirement of many older workers, the reluctance of young people to take construction jobs, and the construction boom just beginning because of the $1 trillion bipartisan infrastructure bill, the construction industry will see an estimated 872,000 increase in jobs by 2025.
+The retirement of many older workers is one factor.
+Young people’s reluctance to enter construction is another.
+These factors coincide with a construction boom stemming from the $1 trillion bipartisan infrastructure bill, further exacerbating labor shortfalls.

 And with fewer workers than ever willing to take these jobs (and construction contractors having to turn work down simply because of labor shortages), construction employers are getting creative: along with pay increases faster than any time in the last 40 years, the WSJ reports that some contractors offer hiring bonuses and housing allowances for new hires.
 As the wages and incentives increase, the construction industry can anticipate an influx of new workers: young adults just entering the workforce, career changers, and even retirees lured back into the labor pool.